davidsavoie1/svelte-specma/README.md

 - `spec`: Collection.
 The Specma spec.
 - `required`: Collection.
 A deeply nested collection description of the required fields.
 Requiredness is defined at the root store to keep specs more reusable.
 - `fields`: Collection.
 A deeply nested collection description of which fields to expect.
 Can be useful to allow destrcturing field stores if not all nested fields are required or have a defined spec.
 - `getId`: Collection.
 A deeply nested collection description of how a subcollection should define the `id` of its children.
-Can be defined the same way as a spec (with `and`, `spread`, etc.).
+Can be defined the same way as a spec (with `and`, `spread`, etc.), where the predicate function of a level has the shape `(value, key) => id`.
+If no function is provided, array items' store will be assigned a unique random id, while objects will use their key as id.
 - `id`: Used to uniquely identify the store.
 Mainly useful for values part of a list.

 ## Outputs